I may get paid commission for purchases made after clicking a link in this post.

 But it really doesn’t have to be like that!

-This kind of EVERYTHING checklist is not the path to blogging success… this kind of to do list sucks the joy out blogging, leaves you feeling stressed and chaotic and ultimately leads to blogger burnout and, sadly, to many bloggers throwing in the towel completely…
+This kind of ‘everything’ to do list is not the path to blogging success… This kind of to do list sucks the joy out blogging, leaves you feeling stressed and chaotic, and ultimately leads to blogger burnout and, sadly, to many bloggers throwing in the towel completely.

 I believe that the answer here lies, not in one long jumbled to do list, but in 3 separate and highly focused to do lists – a daily checklist, a weekly checklist and a monthly checklist.